Tümer Metin: Post-retirement

 After retirement he penned a memoir, titled "Metin Olmak", published in May 2013.
 His book includes damning behind-the-scenes revelations on his conflicts with Mircea Lucescu and Rıza Çalımbay, some wonderful exchanges with Vicente Del Bosque, and the accounts of his personal transformation during his later career years in Greece.

 In 2019 September Metin joined TRT Spor for punditry.

 Personal life

 Metin is a Beşiktaş J.K. fan.
-He has got a tattoo stating "Only God can judge me".
-In 2019, Metin dated Turkish actress Gamze Topuz, who was featured Turkish TV series including Aşk ve Ceza.
+He has a tattoo stating "Only God can judge me".
+In 2019, Metin dated Turkish actress Gamze Topuz, who was featured in Turkish TV series including Aşk ve Ceza.